Skip to main content

 This page is full of useful information to get you started on your journey with us.

-When you arrive at John Curtin College of the Arts you should head straight to the Great Hall, found at the corner of Ellen Street Theatre, across from the Learning centre.
-Take the time to introduce yourself to your peers, from 8:15 on Wednesday the 31st, you will receive your timetable alongside them and together begin your journey as new students at the College.
+When you arrive at John Curtin College of the Arts you should head straight to the Curtin Lawn, found in front of the Curtin Theatre.
+This is a great opportunity to introduce yourself to your peers, before receiving your timetable and beginning your journey at the College.

 Over the next two periods you will:

-1. Collect your timetable and sign into the school in the great hall.
+1. Collect your timetable and sign into the school in the Curtin Lawn.

 2. Be introduced to your peer support leaders and divided into your peer support groups.